Updated 7 pm, Tuesday, April 28

-State officials have so far identified 69 faulty cases out of about 6,000, according to reports in the Boston Globe and Boston Herald.
+Last week, state officials had so far identified 69 faulty cases out of about 6,000, according to reports in the Boston Globe and Boston Herald.

-As a result, prosecutors across the state, including Cape & Islands District Attorney Michael O’Keefe, have suspended use of the test results in court until a statewide review is completed.
+Last week, prosecutors across the state, including Cape & Islands District Attorney Michael O’Keefe, suspended use of the test results in court until a statewide review is completed.

 “In March we learned from the Office of Alcohol Testing of an issue with some breathalyzer tests,” Mr. O’Keefe said in a statement emailed to The Times.
 “As a result we have had several meetings to ascertain the nature of the problem and are awaiting further information.
 In the meantime, I have instructed our Assistant District Attorneys to refrain from introducing the breath test in any case and to so inform defense counsel until we receive further information from the Executive Office of Public Safety.
 At the same time police have been advised that they should continue to offer the test but to take care to follow the protocols set forth in the Code of Massachusetts Regulations respecting alcohol testing devices.”

 In most cases, an individual arrested for drunk driving is transported to the Dukes County Jail in Edgartown where he or she may be administered a breathalyzer test.
 A failure to agree to be tested carries an automatic 180-day license suspension.

 Dukes County Sheriff Michael McCormack said the breathalyzer machine used in the jail was recently sent off-Island for a total scheduled rehaul and examination by the Office of Alcohol testing.
 “As far as I know it is functioning as it should,” Sheriff McCormack said.